Support available from the fund

 Applications are made through authorised agencies that will provide support to those who are eligible and are identified as vulnerable.

 At this time we are not taking applications for any new authorised agents to be added to the list above.
-This does not effect you making an application to the fund.
+This does not affect you making an application to the fund.

-If you are wanting to apply for food and/or utility support, and it’s your first time applying or you are applying for the temporary additional award described at the top of this page, you can contact the fund’s administrator to apply on 01904 550030.
+If you are wanting to apply for food and/or utility support, and it’s your first time applying or you are applying for the temporary additional award described at the top of this page, you can contact the fund’s administrator, Family Fund Business Services, to apply on 01904 550030.

 If you're waiting for an award of benefit from the Department for Work and Pensions and you have no money due to a delay in your initial payment being made, you can apply for a short-term benefit advance.